-- 1. To ensure individuals receive timely access to services; - 2.
-To ensure compliance with State and Federal requirements on the placement of priority populations into treatment services, including the provision of interim services; - 3.
-To reduce the length of time any client is to wait for treatment services; - 4.
-To place individuals into the appropriate recommended treatment services as soon as possible; and - 5.
+- 1. To ensure individuals receive timely access to services. - 2.
+To ensure compliance with State and Federal requirements on the placement of priority populations into treatment services, including the provision of interim services. - 3.
+To reduce the length of time any client is to wait for treatment services. - 4.
+To admit individuals into the appropriate recommended treatment services as soon as possible. - 5.
 To provide information necessary in planning, coordinating, and allocating resources.